 That puts IT in a quandary.
 They’ve long been tasked with enforcing enterprise-wide technology standards, so the impulse of many in IT is to squash the citizen developer movement.
 They consider apps written outside of their control as app development gone rogue.

 But a Computerworld article, “How CIOs cope when mobile app development goes rogue,” shows that rather than fight against citizen developers, IT should embrace them.
 The article builds a case for why environments sanction by corporate IT can digitally transform companies.
 The article also clearly explains that business users should, in turn, use approved citizen development tools and take advantage of the help IT staff can offer.

 Embracing citizen developers and low-code mobile app development

 "CIOs need to embrace this because it's potentially a competitive advantage,” Gartner analyst Katherine Lord told the magazine.
 “CIOs need to stop seeing it as a threat and shift control.
 It's OK to empower the business.”

 Gartner analyst Jason Wong agreed, but added that IT has a role to play as well.
 "Business units wanting to build applications can be a positive thing, because it shows that organizations are forward-thinking and using mobile to innovate and transform their business,” he said.
 “But IT has to be involved."

 The magazine points to one CIO who has embraced the citizen developer movement, Isaac Sacolick, global CIO and managing director at Greenwich Associates, which offers market intelligence and advisory services for the financial industry.
-Computerworld notes, “Sacolick says CIOs should consider deploying a low-code mobile app development platform, creating standard APIs into backend systems for would-be programmers to use, and identifying and establishing agreements with external development partners as needed.
+Computerworld notes, “Sacolick says CIOs should consider deploying a low-code mobile app development platform, creating standard APIs into backend systems for would-be programmers to use, and identifying and establishing agreements with external development partners as needed.”